 - d.
 Pay close attention to which variables should be shared and which should be private. - Which variables are shared by default and which variables are private by default? - Which variables that are shared by default should instead be private, if any?
-How is that expressed in OpenMP? - Which variables that are private by default should instead be shared, if any?
+How is that expressed in OpenMP?

+- Which variables that are private by default should instead be shared, if any?
 How is that expressed in OpenMP? - Are there any reductions in the loop(s) that you're parallelizing?
 If so, how is that expressed in OpenMP? - 14.
-Via the usual method, compile and run the code. - 15.
+Via the usual method, compile and run the code.
+(If you haven't done the catch-up exercises, read through them to learn how). - 15.
 Edit your batch script to change the value of the environment variable